Passing (gender): Stealth

-Risks of not passing
+Effects of passing and not passing

 The risks of not fully passing for the gender one is presenting as can vary depending on the circumstances.
 There is a significant difference between drag queens, or those who otherwise dress for performances, and transgender persons.
-The risks tend to be much higher for those concerned with passing on a fairly constant basis as opposed to those attempting to pass in the limited context of a public or semi-public performance.
-Being outed by one's physical attributes as a transgender or gender non-conforming individual can negatively impact one's cultural experience, resulting in neglect, abuse, or disownment by one's community.
-According to data from the U.S. 2015 Transgender survey, 88% of those interviewed were denied "equal treatments and services" as a result of their trans identity.
-Transgender people face high rates of discrimination and harassment, particularly among trans women of color.
+Risks tend to be much higher for those concerned with passing on a fairly constant basis as opposed to those attempting to pass in the context of a public or semi-public performance.

 Transgender people face high rates of harassment and violence, including sexual, physical, and verbal violence and harassment, sexual objectification, and social stigmatization.
-The experience of transphobia can also lead to negative impacts on mental health.
+Job insecurity is a risk for transgender people as well, with a 2022 U.S transgender survey finding that 11 percent of respondents were fired, laid off, forced to resign, or lost a job due to their gender expression or gender identity.
+Some trans people may stealth as cisgender for the sake of safety and/or security.
+Additionally, being outed by one's physical attributes as a transgender or gender non-conforming individual can negatively impact one's cultural experience, resulting in neglect, abuse, or being disowned by one's community.

+Passing and choosing whether or not to be stealth can contribute to emotional stress.
+A study of 24 transgender and gender expansive (TGE) physicians found that "they reported a tension between wanting to be 'stealth'... and being out because of a sense of obligation to be visible for TGE patients and colleagues."
+Passing can lead to a sense of dissonance with the LGBT+ community and limit in-group solidarity.

+Additionally, passing can result in confrontation and violence due to observers feeling tricked.
+DJ and transgender woman Infiniti says, "I was always upfront [about being transgender]...there were several instances where men would be like, 'You were trying to trick me' [and] getting violent.”